MCP Email Verification for AI Agents

 How accurate are InboxPolicy's send decisions?

 On the prior verification engine, InboxPolicy's valid-verdict agreement with MillionVerifier was roughly 90% typical across more than 2 million verifications, though it varies by vertical and drops as low as 60% in some.
-Unknown or catch-all results are never guessed as safe, they map to the review action so ambiguity surfaces instead of getting hidden.
+Unknown results map to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness; neither is silently marked safe.

 When should an agent use a different email verification tool instead of InboxPolicy?

-For one-shot cleaning of a large scraped list at the lowest cost, MillionVerifier is the budget option at roughly $0.59-2.50/1k.
+For one-shot cleaning of a large scraped list at the lowest cost at high volume, MillionVerifier is the budget option at $3.90/1k at entry, down to $0.45/1k at 1M volume (InboxPolicy's 25,000-credit Growth pack is $3.16/1k; MillionVerifier's 10,000-credit entry purchase costs less overall at $39).
 For spam-trap and abuse-address detection, ZeroBounce carries a dedicated database InboxPolicy doesn't maintain.
 For a dashboard-first suite built around CSV uploads, Kickbox or Emailable fit better than an agent-first API.

 Get started, pay per call, no signup →